If you are starting this tutorial here, you will need the result of the previous section.

 Now let's look at the lighting.

 The main lighting direction is going to be coming from the top and slightly to the front.
 This will throw the shadow slightly behind and place a large highlight on the top of the pen.
-It will also light up the back and floor of the curtain thereby providing a gray reflection.
+It will also light up the back and floor of the curtain thereby providing a grey reflection.

 The background is still quite dark but we will address that in the next section.